EpicPlayerA10/OptimizationUtils/README.md

 # OptimizationUtils

-A plugin that allows you to dynamically change mobcap and performance settings without a server restart!
+A minecraft plugin that allows you to dynamically change mobcap and performance settings without a server restart!

 ## Requirements